Millet (Ottoman Empire): Concept

+Position within the Ottoman hierarchy

+The millet system combined substantial communal autonomy with an unequal imperial hierarchy.
+Armenians, Greeks, and Jews exercised religious, cultural, legal, fiscal and administrative autonomy, but non-Muslim communities remained politically subordinate.
+Ottoman law regarded non-Muslims as inferior subjects, denied them certain rights, excluded them from sections of the government and military, and required them to pay extra taxes (e.g. military-exemption tax).
+This hierarchy positioned Turks and Muslims as the ruling population.
+Even after the 1908 Young Turk Revolution, demands for equal citizenship from non-Muslims encountered resistance from those who regarded Muslim government over non-Muslims as an established Ottoman tradition.
+The Turkish journalist and politician Hüseyin Cahit described Turks as the millet-i hâkime (the "ruling nation") and argued that if Muslims wanted to preserve their way of life they should retain political authority rather than permit non-Muslims to acquire it.

-Millets
+Specific Millets

 Although the Ottoman administration of non-Muslim subjects was not uniform until the 19th century and varied according to region and group, it is possible to identify some common patterns for earlier epochs.
 Christian and Jewish communities were granted a large degree of autonomy.
 Tax collection, education, legal and religious affairs of these communities were administered by their own leaders.
 This enabled the Ottomans to rule over diverse peoples with "a minimum of resistance".
 The Jewish community, in particular, prospered under Ottoman rule, and its ranks were swelled with the arrival of Jews who were expelled from Spain.
 At the same time, non-Muslims were subject to several forms of discrimination and excluded from the Ottoman ruling elite.
 Armenians formed three millets under the Ottoman rule.
 A wide array of other groups such as Catholics, Karaites, and Samaritans was also represented.

-Muslims

-The large number of Circassians in the Ottoman Empire was mainly due to the Crimean War.
-During the war and following years, many Circassians fled the conquest of their homeland by Russia.
-Circassians in the Ottoman Empire, despite being Muslim, mainly kept to themselves and maintained their separate identity, even having their own courts, in which they would tolerate no outside influence.